Distribution-Free Model-Agnostic Regression Calibration via Nonparametric Methods: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we evaluate our methods against a series of benchmarks.
-Evaluation metrics include: Mean Absolute Calibration Error (MACE); Adversarial Group Calibration Error (AGCE); and Check Score.
-Definitions for these calibration measurements are provided in Appendix \ref{subapd:EvalMetric}.
+We first introduce the evaluation metrics that are widely considered in the literature of uncertainty calibration and conformal prediction, including Mean Absolute Calibration Error (MACE) which calculates the average absolute error for quantile predictions from 0.01 to 0.99; Adversarial Group Calibration Error (AGCE) which finds the sub-group of the test data with the largest MACE; Check Score which shows the empirical pinball loss; Length which measures the average length for the constructed 0.05-0.95 intervals; and Coverage which reflects the empirical coverage rate for those 0.05-0.95 intervals.
+Formal definitions of these calibration measurements are provided in Appendix \ref{subapd:EvalMetric}.

 The benchmark methods are listed as follows (the details can be found in Appendix \ref{subapd:benchmark}).
 For the Gaussian-based methods, we implement the vanilla Heteroscedastic Neural Network (HNN) \citep{kendall2017uncertainties}, Deep Ensembles (DeepEnsemble) \citep{lakshminarayanan2017simple}, and Maximum Mean Discrepancy method (MMD) \citep{cui2020calibrated}.
 We also implement MC-Dropout (MCDrop) \citep{gal2016dropout} and Deep Gaussian Process model (DGP) \citep{damianou2013deep}.
 For models that do not rely on Gaussian assumption, we implement the combined calibration loss (CCL) introduced in Sec.
 3.2 of \citep{chung2021beyond}.
 We also implement post-hoc calibration methods, such as isotonic regression (ISR) suggested by \citep{kuleshov2018accurate} with a pre-trained HNN model.
-Another post-hoc method named Model Agnostic Quantile Regression (MAQR) method given in Sec.
+Another post-hoc method named Model Agnostic Quantile Regression (MAQR) method in Sec.
 3.1 of \citet{chung2021beyond} is also implemented.
+For conformal prediction algorithms, we implement Conformalized Quantile Regression (CQR) \citep{romano2019conformalized} and Orthogonal Quantile Regression (OQR) \citep{feldman2021improving}.

 As our proposed nonparametric regression calibration (NRC) algorithm is agnostic with respect to the underlying prediction model, we implement a feed-forward neural network and a random forest model as the prediction model for NRC.
 Also, we apply the dimension reduction idea (called NRC-DR) including random projection and covariate selection where all technical details are given in Appendix \ref{subapd:DimRed} and \ref{subapd:uciDetail}.
+All codes are available at \url{https://github.com/ZhongzeCai/NRC}.

+In the following subsections, we summarize our results on UCI datasets, time series, and high-dimensional datasets.
+Additional experiments on covariate shift are deferred to \ref{subapd:CovShiftBody}.